Bhati0078/Transport-Data-Analysis-with-PowerBI/README.md

 • This project analyzed transportation data to gain insights into costs, revenue, and efficiency across various categories.
 Here are the key takeaways.
 • Domestic shipping is the most prevalent trip type, but it also appears to be the least profitable due to a higher average cost per mile compared to revenue.
+• Intercom trips consistently generate the highest average revenue per mile, suggesting they might be a more strategic focus for profitability.